-The pursuit and seeking out of polar bears (which is in essence what a safari is) is outlawed in Svalbard.
-That doesn’t necessarily mean you won’t see a polar bear in Svalbard – since the animals roam across the archipelago freely.
+The pursuit and seeking out of polar bears (which is, in essence, what a safari is) is outlawed in Svalbard.
+However, that doesn’t necessarily mean you won’t see a polar bear in Svalbard – since the animals roam across the archipelago freely.

 That’s why, whenever you leave a settlement, being accompanied by an expert guide is necessary.